 Apple Inc. (NASDAQ:AAPL) and Samsung Electronics Co.
 Ltd. (KRX:005930) are the undisputed heavyweights of the smartphone world.
 Together, both brands accounted for 50% of the global smartphone market in Q1 2013, and this status-quo has shifted considerably a year later, with the combined share slipping to 47%, according to Wireless Smartphone Strategies research service from Strategy Analytics.
 Global smartphone shipments in Q1 2014 grew to 285 million units, from 213.9 million units in Q1 2013, a solid growth of 33% Y-O-Y, and a decline from 39.1% growth achieved during 2012.

-Samsung shipped 89 million smartphones in Q1 2014 a big increase from 70.7 million smartphones shipped a year earlier.
+Samsung shipped 89 million units in the global smartphone market in Q1 2014, showing a significant increase from 70.7 million smartphones shipped a year earlier.
 Its market share currently stands at 31.2%, dipping slightly from 32.4%, a year earlier.
 This drop is significant, as this is Samsung’s first annual market share loss, in the smartphone segment since Q4 2009.
 The Korean giant also reported a financial loss for Q1 2014, the second consecutive loss since Q4 2013.

 Samsung’s decline is inexplicably linked to the emergence of other OEM vendors, who are offering the same devices at lower prices.
-In the entry-level segment, Samsung is facing huge challenges from Xiamo, which is entering 10 more countries this year including India, and Brazil.
+In the entry-level segment, Samsung is facing huge challenges from Xiaomi, which is entering 10 more countries this year including India, and Brazil.
 With just 80 million smartphone users, India is still a dominant smartphone market for Samsung, and increased competition will have an impact on its growth.

 At the higher end of the smartphone market, Samsung is being squeezed fiercely by main rivals Apple.
-The Galaxy S5 has reportedly performed better than the iPhone 5s and Galaxy S4 during its initial selling period, ensuring Samsung’s popularity among premium models for the time-being.
-Saturation in the premium Android smartphone market, is also increasing pressure on Samsung, and it may be considering developing phones powered by Windows Phone OS.
+The Galaxy S5 has reportedly performed better than the iPhone 5s and Galaxy S4 during its initial selling period, ensuring Samsung’s popularity among premium models for the time being.
+Saturation in the premium Android smartphone market is also increasing pressure on Samsung, and it may be considering developing phones powered by Windows Phone OS.

 Slowing Growth Demands New Strategies

-Going by these statistics, a picture emerges of an increasing fragmented smartphone market.
+Going by these statistics, a picture emerges of an increasingly fragmented smartphone market.
 There are more Smartphone OEMs than ever before, who are adopting new strategies, and increasingly using them in all markets, irrespective of location.
 In 2014, the increased competition between all smartphone OEMs will drastically reduce the average selling price of smartphones to US$337, hurting profit margins across all devices.

-In the mid-level end segment, Samsung is under pressure from various homegrown and other OEMs such as HTC Corp (TPE:2498), Sony Corp (ADR)(NYSE:SNE) and LG Electronics Inc. (KRX:066570).
+In the mid-level end segment, Samsung is under pressure from various homegrown and other OEMs such as HTC Corp (TPE:2498), Sony Corp (ADR)(NYSE:SNE), and LG Electronics Inc. (KRX:066570).
 By designing more phones powered by Windows OS and refocusing on entry and mid-level devices at competitive prices, Samsung has a chance of maintaining its market share.
-Apple has in the meanwhile, chosen to reportedly build a large screen iPhone to attract more premium customers.
+Apple has in the meanwhile, chosen to reportedly build a larg- screen iPhone to attract more premium customers.
 If it succeeds, the company will reap enough profits to continue with the iPhone and expand into more platforms such as wearables.

-In two different ways, both tech giants initially dominated the smartphone market two years ago, with Samsung focusing on the low-end category and Apple at the high-end.
+In two different ways, both tech giants initially dominated the smartphone market two years ago, with Samsung focusing on the low-end category and Apple on the high-end.
 That dominance can no longer be assured, as smartphone growth slows to single digits by 2017.